-S.H.A.D.O.'s main headquarters is hidden beneath a London film studio.
+S.H.A.D.O.'s main headquarters is hidden 80 feet beneath a London film studio: the Harlington-Straker Film Studios.
 It also has a base on the moon (Moonbase) and a fleet of submarines (SkyDiver).
-Incoming UFO's are initially detected by an Earth orbiting satellite named "SID" (Space Intruder Detector).
-An initial interception attempt is made in space with three Interceptors launched from Moonbase.
+Incoming UFO's are initially detected by an Earth orbiting satellite called "SID" (Space Intruder Detector).
+An initial interception attempt is made in space by three Interceptors launched from Moonbase.
 A second attempt is made in the Earth's atmosphere with a fighter plane (Sky One) launched from SkyDiver.
 Landed UFO's are tracked down using ground-based S.H.A.D.O.
 Mobiles.

 S.H.A.D.O. is run by the extremely dedicated Commander Ed Straker.
 His seconds in command are Col. Alec Freeman, Col. Paul Foster, and Col. Virginia Lake.
 Moonbase is often commanded by Lt.
 Gay Ellis.

 NB: For information about each UFO episode, please CLICK HERE.
 For more information about the UFO TV Series in general, please CLICK HERE.

 UFO was of a certain time, and many - if not most - of you reading this post shared that time, that special moment in time, when there was time, time to watch, absorb, be thrilled, scared, excited ... those times weren't quite so cynical and "what's next" as they are today... ...but then I was only seven!